 Northern Access to Mount McCaleb and Little Mac by Derek Percoski

 As a result of the southern access routes, I looked for an alternative access route for Mount McCaleb and Little Mac.
 I determined that an access route off of US-93 was on public land.
 The road leaves the highway just south of the turnoff for the Mackay Reservoir dam.
 The gate is found at these GPS coordinates: 43.956052 N, -113.668124 W.

 I proceeded through the gate and was able to get to my intended starting point.
-Once upon a time you could drive from my starting point up to 8,200 feet but the tracks had been deeply rutted and rerouted so many times that the Forest Service finally closed this steep route and installed a wide fence with a ‘No Vehicles’ sign at 7000’ This is where my GPX ends.
+Once upon a time, you could drive from my starting point up to 8,200 feet but the tracks had been deeply rutted and rerouted so many times that the Forest Service finally closed this steep route and installed a wide fence with a ‘No Vehicles’ sign at 7,000 feet.
+This is where my GPS ends.

 West Ridge, Class 2 by Livingston Douglas

 While this route is commonly called the “West Ridge Route”, in reality it is the “West Face/Northwest Ridge/North Ridge Route”.
 That’s how it actually plays out, and you can see this on the Mackay quadrangle.
 Just saying.
 And it’s not of Class 3 difficulty; it’s only a Class 2.

 From the Little Mac/Mount McCaleb saddle, scramble east up the west ridge, which is more of a face initially.
 You will find some goat trails here to help you make headway up the loose scree.
 For better footing, you’ll eventually move leftward to gain the Northwest Ridge, which is much better defined than the West “Ridge” that you just climbed.
 This ridge forces you to turn rightward/southeast.
 You will find a climber’s trail from here to the summit.
 This trail is on the ridge crest or on its southwest side.
 This trail is in loose scree, so it’s a better descent path than an ascent path.
 After a couple hundred feet of ridge climbing (Class 2), you reach the north ridge.